Logo

 There are also a number of activities eligible for PD points for which evidence will be difficult or impossible to provide because of the informal nature of the activity (such as NZSTI's Linguists at Lunch event).
 Where this is the case, if evidence is requested during auditing, NAATI would accept a statutory declaration confirming that the information is correct.

-For more information, visit NAATI's website.
+For more information and to see the latest recertification catalogue, visit NAATI's website.

 Login